cx-language/cx/README.md

 ## Contributing

 Delta is an open-source language.
 Contributions are welcome and encouraged!
+See the current [projects](https://github.com/delta-lang/delta/projects) for things that need to be done.

 ## License